🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Does PolyGram report my earnings to tax authorities?

-PolyGram does not currently issue tax forms to users.
-You are responsible for self-reporting prediction market gains in your jurisdiction.
+PolyGram does not currently furnish tax documentation to participants.
+You are solely responsible for declaring prediction market income according to your local tax rules.

 Is USDC treated differently from volatile crypto for tax?